 Living together (cohabitation) is not always an antecedent to marriage.
 But buying a house with a boyfriend differs from sharing a basement apartment with your college boyfriend.
 How do you protect yourself if you’re ready to commit to a house—but not to your partner?

 First, understand that your rights and responsibilities in a common-law relationship will depend on which province you live in.
-In Ontario common-law couples are treated like roommates: there is no automatic right to property division when the relationship ends, and ownership follows title.
+In Ontario common-law couples are treated like roommates: there is no automatic right to common law property division when the relationship ends, and ownership follows title.
 Of course, every rule deserves an exception.

 What Could Happen When Buying A House With A Boyfriend?